keiran-rowell/keiran-rowell.github.io/_posts/2026-03-01-fire-and-brimestone.md

 ### Yellow mammon: sulfur's economic inversion by the petrodollar

+The Sicilians lost their global sulfur monopoly when the petrochemical refining industry took off in the 20th century

+While industrial methods were invented to extract sulfur deposits (the Frasch processes), their used was widely obselesced by sulfur as a petrochemical by-product.
+From ravenous fossil fuel demands of own combustion driven world, sulfur falls out for free.
 H2SO4 production - Contact Process
 Frasch process - no longer confident to a Sicilian mob monopoly